Feastio

 But first, what exactly is a malasada?

-Thankfully, Leonard's Bakery introduced malasada puffs for me and everyone else who enjoys a little something extra inside their pastries.
+Thankfully, Leonard's Bakery introduced malasada puffs for me and anyone who enjoys something extra inside their pastries.

 The malasada menu at Leonard's